Customary line in bath design (5)

 'line in bath design' is the wordplay.

-'line' becomes 'i' (I can't justify this - if you can you should believe this answer much more).
+'line' becomes 'i' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 Can you help me to learn more?